avdi/ivar/README.md

 And thanks to [Augment Code](https://www.augmentcode.com/), without which this gem wouldn't exist because I don't actually have time for pleasure projects anymore.

+## Contributing

+Bug reports and pull requests are welcome on GitHub at https://github.com/avdi/ivar.

+## Development

+After checking out the repo, run `bin/setup` to install dependencies.
+Then, run `rake test` to run the tests.
+You can also run `bin/console` for an interactive prompt that will allow you to experiment.

+## Releasing

+This project uses a standardized release process:

+1. Update the version number in `version.rb` according to [Semantic Versioning](https://semver.org/)
+2. Update the CHANGELOG.md with your changes under the "Unreleased" section
+3. Run the release script: `bin/release [major|minor|patch]`
+4. Push the changes and tag: `git push origin main && git push origin v{version}`

+For more details, see [VERSION.md](VERSION.md).

 # TODO